There are now 2 possible online modes for units:

 This unit examines some of the key theories and methods associated with the subject and study of public international law.
 It also explores how debates about these theories and methods arise in a number of contemporary issue areas in international law.
 With these aims in mind, the unit examines some of the different ways scholars have understood and explained what international law is, how it operates and changes, and how it should be studied.
 Examples of perspectives that are discussed include positivism and natural law theory, as well as critiques of international law such as feminism and postcolonialism.
 In terms of methods, topics include doctrinal legal research and empirical legal research methods.
 Students then apply these perspectives to a number of international issue areas.
 They also develop their independent research skills by developing and writing a major essay on a topic related to the unit content.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) research essay; (2) in-class presentation; and (3) class participation.
+Indicative assessments in this unit are as follows: (1) research essay; (2) in-class presentation; and (3) class participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Fiona McGaughey

 - This unit runs intensively 12,19,26 April and 3 May.
 Attendance at all classes is compulsory.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.